 Complementary health approaches are classified in many different ways depending on their primary therapeutic input.
 This means how the therapy is taken or how it’s delivered.
 Some of those may include:

 - Nutritional health.
 Someone looking into complementary health may consider nutritional support.
 This includes supported diets, supplements, herbs, and microbial therapies to help with gut health.
 Dieticians offer conventional medicinal help, but nutritionists can support that by offering special diet support and supplements to ensure that your existing dietician is supported.

 - Psychological health.
 Using a mindfulness coach is one of the ways that complementary health is used in a psychological sense.
-It can also include hypnosis, meditation, relaxation and music therapies to calm the mind and focus the senses.
-A doctor can recommend counselling and therapy, but a mindfulness coach can be someone you approach on your own without going through the usual traditional medicine channels.
+It can also include hypnosis, meditation, relaxation, and music therapies to calm the mind and focus the senses.
+A doctor can recommend counseling and therapy, but a mindfulness coach can be someone you approach on your own without going through the usual traditional medicine channels.

 - Physical health.
 Physical health with a complementary approach includes acupuncture, spinal manipulation, massage, and more.
 These wouldn’t be things referred to by a GP, but you can still use them to support physical health and have them complement existing health measures you may be using.

 - A combination approach.
 If you use things like dance therapy and Tai Chi, you’d be using a combination of complementary therapies.